 If your Club Lloyds current account is a Mayfair or Private Banking account, you cannot open this account online.
 Please call us on 0345 300 2750 to apply.
 Lines are open 8am – 8pm, seven days a week.

 Not all Telephone Banking services are available 24 hours a day, seven days a week.

 Online applications must be made in your sole name.
 You can make it joint by going into branch or calling us after you've opened it.

 You can only open one Club Lloyds Monthly Saver.

 How to pay into this account

-You can save £25 - £400 every month by one standing order.
+You can save £25 - £400 every month by one standing order or a bank transfer.
 This needs to reach your account before the 25th of the month.

 You can also make a bank transfer to top up your savings as long as the total amount of your deposits does not exceed the monthly limit of £400.
 The amount that you save each month can vary but needs to stay between the £25 to £400 monthly limit.

 When you can open another Club Lloyds Monthly Saver

 You can only open one Club Lloyds Monthly Saver every 12 months.